 The Center for Duchenne Muscular Dystrophy Pilot and Feasibility Seed Grants

 The Pilot & Feasibility (P&F) Program funds studies in the area of muscle or muscular dystrophy research.
 These seed grants are funded through a partnership between an NIH funded P30 grant, the CDMD and the UCLA CTSI.
 The P&F awards may be focused on basic, translational or clinical research.
 The goal of the P&F Program is to encourage research on muscle by young researchers who recently became independent or senior investigators either entering the muscle field for the first time or exploring a completely new direction.
 This year, two to four new grants will be awarded, each for up to $30,000.
-Studies that broadly advance any aspect of the mission of the CDMD and those which use at least one P30-funded Core facility will be given priority.
+Studies that broadly advance any aspect of the mission of the CDMD and those which use at least one P30-funded Core facility (indicated in the budget) will be given priority.

 Scientists and clinicians working on skeletal and cardiac muscle function in health and disease are encouraged to become members of the Center.
 Apply for Membership.